cloudbase/garm/doc/webhooks_and_callbacks.md

 +-----------------+--------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-This URL if set, must be accessible by the instance.
+This URL must be set and must be accessible by the instance.
 If you wish to restrict access to it, a reverse proxy can be configured to accept requests only from networks in which the runners ```garm``` manages will be spun up.
 This URL doesn't need to be globally accessible, it just needs to be accessible by the instances.

 For example, in a scenario where you expose the API endpoint directly, this setting could look like the following: